 - the number of employees engaged in the Relevant Activity within the BVI

 - the address of any premises within the Virgin Islands which is used in connection with the Relevant Activity and the address of each such premises

 - the nature of any equipment located within the Virgin Islands which is used in connection with the Relevant Activity, and

-Legal entities who fail to provide information or persons who provide false information risk criminal penalties including a fine of up to USD75,000 and/or a prison term of up to five years for the individual.
+Legal entities who fail to provide information or persons who provide false information as required under the ES Act and BOSS Act risk criminal penalties including a fine of up to USD75,000 and/or a prison term of up to five years for the individual.

-The ES Act and the Code rely on a self-reporting regime, pursuant to which registered agents are required to take steps to collect the economic substance information from clients, and clients are required to provide the information.
-For the majority of clients, the first report will be due within six months of 30 June 2020, however in anticipation of many queries, Marbury will contact clients well in advance of the first reporting deadline.
+The ES Act and the Rules rely on a self-reporting regime, pursuant to which registered agents are required to take steps to collect the economic substance information from clients, and clients are required to provide the required information.
+For the majority of clients, it is expected that the first report will be due within six months of 30 June 2020, however in anticipation of many queries, Marbury will contact clients well in advance of the first reporting deadline.

 This guide provides an overview of economic substance in the British Virgin Islands and should not be read as legal advice.
 For more information, please contact Marbury.
-A copy of the draft Economic Substance Code is available here.
+The full version of the Rules on Economic Substance in the Virgin Islands is available here.